 Inexperienced teacher is a teacher who is in the first three years of practice.

-Out-of-field teacher is a state certified teacher who is not properly certified to teach the subject to which he is assigned and who is placed on a Plan of Intent pursuant to state administrative rules.
+Out-of-field teacher is a teacher who is not properly certified to teach the subject to which he is assigned and who is placed on a Plan of Intent pursuant to state administrative rules.
 The Plan of Intent outlines the steps the teacher will take to become properly certified for a particular subject.

 Low-income student is a student who qualifies as “economically disadvantaged” in the state accountability system, typically a student who qualifies for free or reduced price lunches.